 Do You Need a Landing Page for Collecting Emails?

 The simple answer is yes.
-To build your email list, you need somewhere for your potential leads to enter in that information, whether it be just their email address or their name occupation.
+To build your email list, you need somewhere for your potential leads to enter in that information, whether it be just their email address or their name and occupation.

 Remember that you cannot simply ask somebody for personal information without offering them something of value in return.